-Looking for an affiliate marketing training success story for inspiration?
+Looking for an affiliate marketing success story for inspiration?

 Because part of the mission of my blog is to show you how I make money online, I wanted to give you a breakdown of how I earned $643.20 by sharing my love for a particular affiliate marketing training for beginners.

-In fact, it's one of the first income streams that I created on this blog.
+In fact, affiliate marketing was one of the first income streams that I created on this blog.

 I'm not a fan of just selling something for the sake of making a dollar!
 You need to really believe in what you're promoting to others.